 - Mix and match the words according to the situation.

-With that said, these birds have been specifically trained for parrot studies.
+With that said, these parrots had been specifically trained for parrot studies.
 It would be a bit difficult to replicate the results in your own home.

 At What Age Do Parrots Start Talking?